maraffi881/katettu/adr/ADR-003-integration-style.md

 - More moving parts (webhooks, event bus, contract versioning, idempotency).
 - Requires disciplined API and event design.
 - Debugging distributed flows is more complex than a single monolithic call stack.
+- We do not control the APIs available on the Customer SaaS